Supporting the Development and Health of LGBTQ Young People

 Leah Young (she/her)

-nonprofit organization where she led a survey development project and did independent research about HIV disparities in Washington DC.
-Her research interests include studying the emotional well-being of those in ethically non monogamous relationships, their sexual health behaviors, and how psychology of interpersonal relationships theories can be applied to them.
-In addition, she is also interested in what the implications are for child development when growing up with non monogamous parents.
+Leah is a second-year MPH student concentrating in Health Equity.
+Her research interests include understanding the relationship dynamics of those in ethically non-monogamous relationships, their sexual health behaviors, and how psychology of interpersonal relationships theories can be applied to them.
+In addition, she is also interested in what the implications are for child development when growing up in ENM families.
 In her free time, Leah likes to see old foreign films, visit art museums, and take naps with her cat, Oscar.

 Student Research Opportunities